-Don't ever punish your cat for eliminating outside of the litter box.
-If you find a soiled area, it's too late to administer a correction.
-Do nothing but clean it up.
-Rubbing your cat's nose in it, taking her to the spot and scolding her, or any other type of punishment, will only make her afraid of you or afraid to eliminate in your presence.
-Animals don't understand punishment after the fact, even if it's only seconds later.
-Punishment will do more harm than good.
+Don't punish your cat for eliminating outside of the litter box.
+If you find a soiled area, do nothing but clean it up.
+Rubbing your cat's nose in it, taking her to the spot and scolding her, or any other type of punishment will only make her afraid of you or afraid to eliminate in front of you.